Share what kind of mom you are!

 1. Feel the chill.

-You know how the song goe:, The weather outside is frightful, but the fire is so delightful… Take advantage of the chill to create some warmth of your own.
+You know how the song goes: The weather outside is frightful, but the fire is so delightful… Take advantage of the chill to create some warmth of your own.
 Put a fire in the fireplace, and leave your heater on low.
 Half the fun is feeling cold, so you and your hubby can snuggle under the blankets.
-Once you’re close, take the time to talk about your favorite Christmas memory or dream about the future together.
+Once you’re close, take the time to share your favorite Christmas memory or discuss your dreams for the future together.

-2. Have a Christmas scavenger hunt.christmas scavenger hunt
+2. Go on a Christmas scavenger hunt.christmas scavenger hunt

 Why save all the fun for the kids?
 Send your husband on a treasure hunt, with a nice prize at the end for all of his hard work.
 First, come up with clues that send him around the house, or even outside (or use our Christmas Scavenger Hunt printable).
 One clue leads to the next.
 At the end, be waiting with hot cider, his favorite treats, or a prize of your own creation… Wink, wink.